 Your nonprofit’s bylaws.
 Nonprofit organizations are governed by an official set of rules called bylaws.
 Nonprofit bylaws outline any state requirements for the nonprofit, as well as how the organization (and by extension, the board who runs it) will operate on a high level.
 For example, your bylaws will determine how directors are elected, how board members can be removed, how many board members are required to attend to conduct an official meeting (quorum), etc. Bylaws are adopted when the nonprofit is established, and they act as the pillar that upholds the organization—every nonprofit must adhere to their unique bylaws.
 During your first board meeting, you’ll vote to approve them like you did with your articles of incorporation.

 Your nonprofit’s directors.
 Have a conversation about which people in your initial board of directors will be responsible for which roles, also known as “offices.”
 Many boards start with three common offices: board chair/president, secretary, and treasurer.
 On the state-level, every state requires board officers, but many organizations find that their state has other unique requirements in this area.
 For example, in some states, one person is allowed to be both the treasurer and the secretary, whereas other states require each role to be held by a different person.
 Always play it safe and double check, and be ready to vote on each person’s roles and terms officially at your first board meeting.
-For more information, check out this free resource from our sister company on board officer roles.

 Your nonprofit’s conflict of interest policy.
 Especially if your nonprofit wants to apply for 501c3 status, your organization will need a conflict of interest policy.
 A conflict of interest is when an individual’s duty to serve the nonprofit’s charitable mission is in conflict with their own interests.
 In short, this policy will “help ensure that when actual or potential conflicts of interest arise, the organization has a process in place under which the affected individual will advise the governing body about all the relevant facts concerning the situation,” according to the IRS.
 It also outlines a procedure for how individuals who have a conflict of interest will be excused from voting when a conflict arises.
 You’ll also vote to adopt this policy at your first board meeting.